MPM: A Unified 2D-3D Human Pose Representation via Masked Pose Modeling: Related Works

 \subsection{Network Pre-training via Masked Modeling}

-Masked modeling as the pre-training task is first used in natural language processing (NLP) field.
-BERT~\cite{devlin2018bert} masks out a portion of the input language tokens and train models to predict the missing content.
-In computer vision (CV) field, Beit~\cite{peng2022beit} applies masked image modeling with a vector-quantized visual tokenizer.
-MAE~\cite{he2022masked} and VideoMAE~\cite{feichtenhofer2022masked} also show the effectiveness of mask modeling by masking random patches of the input image or video and reconstruct the missing pixels.
+Masked modeling as the pre-training task is first used in the natural language processing (NLP) field.
+BERT~\cite{devlin2018bert} masks out a portion of the input language tokens and trains models to predict the missing content.
+In the computer vision (CV) field, MAE~\cite{he2022masked} also shows the effectiveness of mask modeling by masking random patches of the input image and reconstructing the missing pixels.
 P-STMO~\cite{shan2022p} is the first to introduce masked pose modeling in the 3D human pose estimation task.
 It randomly masks some of the 2D poses, and reconstructs the complete sequences with a model consisting of spatial encoder, temporal encoder, and decoder.
-Yet, P-STMO has not explored the masked 3D pose modeling as well as the unified representation of 2D and 3D human pose.
+Yet, P-STMO has not explored masked 3D pose modeling as well as the unified representation of 2D and 3D human pose.
 Besides, pre-training with multiple 2D-3D pose datasets are not explored either.
-In this paper, we show that 3D poses can also be exploited in pre-training tasks using the same way as 2D and even further in a unified manner.
+In this paper, we show that 3D poses can also be exploited in pre-training tasks in the same way as 2D and even further in a unified manner.